Skip to main content English

 Aspirations for the next 5 years

 The suggested research aims at increasing a mechanistic understanding of the pathology and pathogenesis of PTSD which is currently hampered by extensive heterogeneity within diagnostic categories that are subjectively defined.
-An aspiration for the next 5 years concerns the translation of potential future findings into the improvement of clinical interventions, both in terms of psychotherapy as well as psychopharmacological treatment.
+An aspiration for the next 5 years concerns the translation of potential future findings into the improvement of clinical interventions, both in terms of psychotherapy as well as potential psychopharmacological considerations.

 References

-- Post-traumatic Stress Disorder and the Developing Adolescent Brain.
+• Post-traumatic Stress Disorder and the Developing Adolescent Brain.
 Cisler JM, Herringa RJ.
 Biol Psychiatry.
 2021 Jan 15;89(2):144-151. doi: 10.1016/j.biopsych.2020.06.001.

-- Using fMRI connectivity to define a treatment-resistant form of post-trauma)c stress disorder.
+• Using fMRI connectivity to define a treatment-resistant form of post-trauma)c stress disorder.
 Etkin A, Maron-Katz A, Wu W, Fonzo GA, Huemer J (=Schwarzenberg J, contributed equally as first author), Vértes PE, Patenaude B, Richiardi J, Goodkind MS, Keller CJ, Ramos-Cejudo J, Zaiko YV, Peng KK, Shpigel E, Longwell P, Toll RT, Thompson A, Zack S, Gonzalez B, Edelstein R, Chen J, Akingbade I, Weiss E, Hart R, Mann S, Durkin K, Baete SH, Boada FE, Genfi A, Autea J, Newman J, Oathes DJ, Lindley SE, Abu-Amara D, Arnow BA, Crossley N, Hallmayer J, Fossa) S, Rothbaum BO, Marmar CR, Bullmore ET, O'Hara R. Sci Transl Med.
 2019 Apr 3;11(486):eaal3236. doi: 10.1126/scitranslmed.aal3236.

-- Post-traumatic stress disorder: clinical and translational neuroscience from cells to circuits.
-Ressler KJ, Berre$a S, Bolshakov VY, Rosso IM, Meloni EG, Rauch SL, Carlezon WA Jr. Nat Rev Neurol.
+• Post-traumatic stress disorder: clinical and translational neuroscience from cells to circuits.
+Ressler KJ, Berretta S, Bolshakov VY, Rosso IM, Meloni EG, Rauch SL, Carlezon WA Jr. Nat Rev Neurol.
 2022 May;18(5):273-288. doi: 10.1038/s41582-022-00635-8